50 Best Sci-Fi Books of All-Time: The Ultimate List (2019)

 From space to the apocalypse and everything in between.

 Some sci-fi books are truly life-changing.
 That’s why it’s no surprise that Hollywood tends to look at the science fiction genre for books to turn into movies.
 Of course, these movies never live up to the books they’re based on, but that’s a discussion for another day.
 But the sci-fi book landscape seems to be growing in popularity, as we saw with 2018’s list of the most anticipated new sci-fi and fantasy books (our favorites were in the science fiction genre).

-A great science fiction novel will take you to places you’ve never been before, instill unique ideas about the future or the unknown, or shed a new light on space in an exciting way.
+A great science fiction novel will take you to places you’ve never been before, instill unique ideas about the future or the unknown, or shed new light on space in an exciting way.

-So without further ado, here are the top 50 best sci-fi books to read:
+Here are the top 50 best sci-fi books to read:

 See Also: Best Fantasy Books